ronaldsieber/ESP32SmartBoard_MqttSensors/README.md

 The *ESP32SmartBoard_MqttSensors* project only contains the MQTT-based firmware for the *ESP32SmartBoard* from the setup described.
 Broker, database, dashboards etc. are not part of this project.

+In addition to this Arduino project, [ESP32SmartBoard_NodeRED](https://github.com/ronaldsieber/ESP32SmartBoard_NodeRED) implements a Node-RED based dashboard to display the sensor data and for the runtime configuration of the board.

 The open source tool 'MQTT Explorer' (https://mqtt-explorer.com/) is very suitable for commissioning and diagnosis.

 ## WLAN Configuration Section